StaffNowa/docker-symfony/README.md

     ## Usage

-    Just run `docker-compose up -d`, then:
+    Just run `./d4d start`, then:

     * Symfony app: visit [symfony.local](http://symfony.local)
     * Symfony dev mode: visit [symfony.local/app_dev.php](http://symfony.local/app_dev.php)
     * Logs (files location): logs/nginx and logs/symfony

-    Alternative option is to use prepared bash script:

-    ```./up.sh``` create and start containers

-    ```./down.sh``` stop and remove containers, networks, images, and volumes

     ## How it works?

     Have a look at the `docker-compose.yml` file, here are the `docker-compose` built images:

+    * `nginx`: Nginx is one of the most popular web servers in the world and responsible for hosting some of the largest and highest-traffic sites on the internet.
+It is more resource-friendly than Apache in most cases and can be used as a web server or reverse proxy.
+    * `php`: PHP is a popular general-purpose scripting language that is especially suited to web development.
-    * `mysql`: This is the MySQL database container,
+    * `mysql:` MySQL is the most popular relational database management system.
-    * `php`: This is the PHP-FPM container in which the application volume is mounted,
-    * `nginx`: This is the Nginx webserver container in which application volume is mounted too,
+    * `phpmyadmin`: phpMyAdmin was created so that users can interact with MySQL / MariaDB through a web interface.
+    * `mailhog`: MailHog is an email testing tool for developers.
+    * `redis`: Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

     This results in the following running containers:

     ```bash
     $ docker-compose ps
                Name                          Command               State                       Ports
     ---------------------------------------------------------------------------------------------------------------------
+    docker-symfony_mailhog_1      MailHog                          Up      0.0.0.0:1025->1025/tcp, 0.0.0.0:8025->8025/tcp
-    symfony_mysql_1_f0586075033b           docker-entrypoint.sh mysqld      Up      0.0.0.0:3306->3306/tcp, 33060/tcp
+    docker-symfony_mysql_1        docker-entrypoint.sh --cha ...
+Up      0.0.0.0:3306->3306/tcp
-    symfony_nginx_1_3c244ea6ff7b        nginx -g daemon off;             Up      0.0.0.0:443->443/tcp, 0.0.0.0:80->80/tcp
+    docker-symfony_nginx_1        nginx -g daemon off;             Up      0.0.0.0:80->80/tcp
-    symfony_php_1_916d0314f3e0          docker-php-entrypoint php-fpm    Up      9000/tcp
+    docker-symfony_php_1          docker-php-entrypoint php-fpm    Up      9000/tcp
-    symfony_phpmyadmin_1_a5ce79ef63bd   /run.sh supervisord -n -j  ...
-Up      0.0.0.0:8080->80/tcp, 9000/tcp
+    docker-symfony_phpmyadmin_1   /docker-entrypoint.sh apac ...
+Up      0.0.0.0:8080->80/tcp
+    docker-symfony_redis_1        docker-entrypoint.sh redis ...
+Up      6379/tcp
     ```